 Oakwood Retreat and Conference Center is an attractive destination for conferences and retreats.
 This four star quality Inn is located on a 48-acre facility that has a panoramic view of Lake Wawasee.
 It has a superb restaurant and a variety of unique meeting spaces for large or small groups.

 Syracuse is home to a diverse group of industries including boat manufacturing, rubber product manufacturing, circuit board manufacturing, RV manufacturing, plastic production, metal fabrication, horse trailer manufacturing, printing, engine and control research and development and modular home manufacturing.

-Service organizations in Syracuse include the Syracuse-Wawasee Rotary, Wawasee Kiwanis, Syracuse Lions, Knights of Columbus, Eagles, American Legion and VFW Post 1342.
+Service organizations in Syracuse include the Syracuse-Wawasee Rotary, Wawasee Kiwanis, Syracuse Lions, Knights of Columbus, Eagles F.O.E.
+3760, American Legion Post 223.

 Syracuse is centrally located between Chicago, Detroit, Toledo and Indianapolis.
 Syracuse provides an environment where business can flourish with an outstanding quality of life.
 An abundance of natural resources, unique real estate properties and an affordable and dependable work force fosters the best in business development and family living.

 The Town of Syracuse owns 61 acres of land in Benton Township, Elkhart County for the specific purpose of promoting development and redevelopment within the Town's area of urban influence.